 In the second summer, Plaster Creek Stewards will plan on making a visit to each site to perform maintenance and ensure adequate survivorship of plants.
 Should the need arise, PCS may also work with homeowners to organize a workshop/workday on weeding and maintenance duties.
-At the homeowner's request, Plaster Creek Stewards can also replant areas where die-off has occurred.

-Year 3: 1-2 Full Seasons After Installation
+At the homeowner's request, Plaster Creek Stewards can replant areas where die-off has occurred.
+PCS can also connect homeowners to volunteer Master Naturalists who can help with weeding and maintenance issues.

-Homeowner Responsibilities
+Year 3: 1-2 Full Seasons After Installation Homeowner Responsibilities